shlomimn/k8s-nodejs/README.md

 #!@VeryStr0ngSecret1!#
 ```

-   * I encrepted in base64 and transfered the password in file above into *secret.yaml*
+   * I encrepted the password in base64 and transfered it into *secret.yaml*
    *kubectl create secret generic db-secrets --from-file=./docker-registry-secret -o yaml --namespace=api-servers*

 ```